| |

 Pottery, metalworking and stone carving are all represented here, in a wide array of styles and periods.
 Useful items like tools and pottery stand side by side with statues and other ceremonial objects.

-I followed the steps downstairs to view the Greek and Roman section, where, among other things, the better finds from the excavation of the Roman baths are on display away from the elements.
+I followed the steps downstairs to view the Greek and Roman section, where, among other things, the better finds from the excavation of the Roman baths are on display, protected from the elements.

 Outside, I strolled the grounds, where carvings of various kinds dot a sort of sculpture garden.
 On one side of the building is a row of Roman grave markers, beautifully carved.